gonzob7/WeatherWardrobe/README.md

 ### User Journeys

--Jimmy wants to know what he should wear for the day, he goes on the Weather Wardrobe app and it gives him the options he has directly from his wardrobe appropriate to the rainy weather that morning.
+Jimmy wants to know what he should wear for the day, he goes on the Weather Wardrobe app and it gives him the options he has directly from his wardrobe appropriate to the rainy weather that morning.